OData/v3ProtocolDocument/OData URI Conventions.markdown

 	Edm.Int32 indexof(Edm.String, Edm.String)

-If implemented the indexof canonical function MUST return the zero based character position of the first occurance of the second parameter value in the first parameter value.
+If implemented the indexof canonical function MUST return the zero based character position of the first occurrence of the second parameter value in the first parameter value.
-The indexOfMethodCallExpr syntax rule defines how the startswith function is invoked.
+The indexOfMethodCallExpr syntax rule defines how the indexOf function is invoked.

 For example: